developdenver/suck-less-at-interviewing/README.md

 * Some relevant professional experience (aligned to the position!)
 * A recent accomplishment (aligned to the position!)
 * 1-2 things you like to do in your free time (something unique and memorable)
-* An expression of gratitude for the opportunity

 ## The STAR Technique